ngmor/turtlebot3-ekf-slam/nusim/README.md

 # NUSim
-Simulation package for the nuturtle.
+Simulation package for the NUTurtle.
 * `ros2 launch nusim nusim.launch.xml` to launch the simulation.

 ![](images/nusim1.png)